swaroopsm/jfValidate/README.md

 	obj.errors consists of the error messages.

 #####@TODO:
+	* Validation for emptyness on radio buttons and checkboxes.
 	* Validations for different data-types such as email, phone etc.
 	* Parsing JSON errors and rendering messages.
 	* Ajax form submit function plugin.